Swiddis/ppl_query_generator/README.md

 ## Setup

-The project has no external dependencies at the moment: a recent-ish Python 3 interpreter will do.
+The project has no external dependencies at the moment: any Python 3.10+ interpreter will do.

 ## Usage